textandbytes/footNotes/README.md

 ## Principle

-The text entered in the insert contents window is stored in the 'data-content' attribute
+The text entered in the insert contents window is stored in the 'data-content' attribute.
+Double quotes and single quotes or apostrophes are replaced with their respective HTML entities.
+Double quotes in HTML attributes (e.g. the href for a link) will be replaced with single quotes so they don't break the data-content attribute in which they are contained.

 ````
 //html of button inserted in editor